ubcecon/ECON622/syllabus.md

 ## Computational Economics with Data Science Applications

 - **Instructors:** jesse.perla@ubc.ca and schrimpf@mail.ubc.ca
 - **Office Hours:** TBD
 - **Teaching Assistant:** Mahdi Ebrahimi Kahou, mahdi.ebk@gmail.com
 - **Start Time** 8:40am sharp so there are no excuses, please be on time

 **Course Description**
 This is a graduate topics course in computational economics.
+We intend this to be useful for a large number of fields, but it is most useful for anyone likely to:
+1. Solve a structural model
+2. Solve a dynamic
+model
+3. Collect and use data beyond what is possible in Stata (e.g "Large Data", textual data, etc.); or
+4. Implement econometric techniques that go beyond what is available in Stata

 A key purpose of this class is to teach specific techniques, algorithms, and tools to ensure that students write robust, correct,